Edward Brotherton, 1st Baron Brotherton: Death

 Brotherton spent his later years at Roundhay Hall, Leeds (now Spire Leeds Hospital) and Kirkham Hall, Yorkshire where he died on 21 October 1930 at the age of 74.
 His burial at Lawnswood Cemetery, Leeds on 24 October 1930 was attended only by the male members of his family, at his stipulation.

+In Dorothy Una Ratcliffe's statement to the Council of the University of Leeds concerning the Brotherton Library in 1933, she recalled her uncle's dying wish that his collection would occupy rooms in the University's new library and be held as a "trust for the Nation at large".